prashantbaher/tcc-blog/1-VBA.md

 ---
 layout: page
-title: VBA Tutorial Guide
+title: VBA Tutorial
-permalink: /VBA-tutorials-guide/
+permalink: /VBA-guide/
 ---

 This page contains the list of all ***Visual Basic for Application tutorial guides***.